Who is Marian Rich?

 I bring a unique set of skills to help diverse groups navigate life’s complexities.

 As a faculty member at the East Side Institute, my International Class sessions have influenced activists, educators, and scholars worldwide.
-I co-authored a chapter with Carrie Lobman, Ph.D., called Playing Around with Changing the World in The Applied Improvisation Mindset: Tools for Transforming Organizations and Communities (2021).
+I co-authored a chapter about this with Carrie Lobman, Ph.D., called Playing Around with Changing the World in The Applied Improvisation Mindset: Tools for Transforming Organizations and Communities (2021).

 From the start of the Covid pandemic and in the years that followed, I led diverse groups in improvisational play across borders and cultures.
 Creating Community and Building Connection Through Play: An Improvisational Response to the Coronavirus Pandemic (co-authored with Lobman) appeared in the International Journal of Play (2022).
 My article on performance activism, A Year of Creating Heart in a Havenless World, was featured in POIESIS: A Journal of the Arts and Communication (2021).
 I am a founding member of the Global Play Brigade.